 When networks are congested or suffering downtime, traffic slows and latency increases.

-Generally speaking, latency is a measure of how fast and/or efficient an ISP is in managing traffic, though high latency can also be an inherent behaviour of the type of broadband.
+Generally speaking, latency is a measure of how fast and/or efficient an internet service provider is in managing traffic, though high latency can also be a permanent problem due to the type of broadband.

-Latency is also often referred to as lag, especially among gamers.
+Latency is also often referred to as 'lag', especially among gamers.

 How is latency measured?

-We can test latency by seeing how long it takes data to travel from one point to another and back again, giving us a latency measurement.
+We can test latency by seeing how long it takes data to travel from one point to another and back again, giving us a latency measurement, or "ping rate".

-How to find out my broadband latency
+How can I find out my broadband latency?

-To test broadband latency in Windows 10:
+To test broadband latency in Windows:

-- Type ‘CMD’ into your Windows Search box and select Command Prompt.
+- Type CMD into your Windows search box and select Command Prompt.

-- Type 'ping www.google.com' and press Enter.
+- Type 'ping www.google.com' and press 'Enter'.

-To test broadband latency in Apple MacOS:
+To test broadband latency in Apple macOS: